naggie/dsnet/README.md

 a peer to avoid the server generating the private key.
 The feature will be added when requested.

+Note that named arguments can be specified on the command line as well as entered by prompt; this allows for unattended usage.

 # GUI

 Dsnet does not include or require a GUI, however there is now a separate